Banks of templates for all-sky narrow-band searches of gravitational waves from spinning neutron stars

-The $\F$-statistic is a multidimensional \emph{random field} as it depends on the detector's noise which is a stochastic process.
 Maximization of the $\F$-statistic over the phase parameters $\bxi$ can be done only numerically.
 To find the maximum of the $\F$-statistic one constructs a \textit{bank of templates} in the space of the parameters $\bxi$, which is determined by a discrete set of points, i.e.\ a \emph{grid} in the parameter space.
-The grid is chosen in such a way, that for any possible gravitational-wave signal present in data there exists a grid point such that the expectation value of the $\F$-statistic computed for the parameters of this grid point is not less than a certain fixed minimal value.
+The grid is chosen in such a way, that for any possible gravitational-wave signal present in data there exists a grid point such that the relative loss (with respect to the value achieved for exact matching between the parameters of the signal and one of the grid points) of the expectation value of the $\F$-statistic computed for the parameters of this grid point is not less than a certain fixed minimal value.

 In the case of directed searches in the construction of the template banks one can use the simplified \textit{polynomial phase model} of the gravitational-wave signal.
-This model was introduced in Ref.\ \cite{JK99} (see Sec.\ V D and Appendix C there); in the model the signal's amplitude is constant and the phase is a polynomial function of time.
+This model was first introduced in Ref.\ \cite{BCCS98} and then more in detail in \cite{JK99} (see Sec.\ V D and Appendix C there); in the model the signal's amplitude is constant and the phase is a polynomial function of time.
 It was found (in Sec.\ V E of \cite{JK99}) that in the case of directed searches the polynomial phase model reproduces very well the covariance matrix (defined as the inverse of the Fisher matrix) for the ML estimators of the parameters of the exact gravitational-wave signal.
-The polynomial model was accepted in the search reported in Ref.\ \cite{LSC.VC...2010} (see also \cite{Wette.et.al...2008}).
+The polynomial model was used in the search reported in Ref.\ \cite{LSC.VC...2010} (see also \cite{Wette.et.al...2008}).
 In this search the phase of the gravitational-wave signal was modeled as a third-order-in-time polynomial (i.e.\ the frequency of the wave and its first and second spindown parameters were taken into account), and a template bank based on a body-centered cubic lattice was used.
 Efficient banks of templates for a second-order-in-time polynomial phase model was recently constructed in Ref.\ \cite{PJP2011}.